Azure/azure-sdk-for-js/sdk/maps/maps-render-rest/README.md

 Second, follow [Managed identities for Azure Maps](https://techcommunity.microsoft.com/t5/azure-maps-blog/managed-identities-for-azure-maps/ba-p/3666312) to create a managed identity for your Azure Maps account.
 Copy the principal ID (object ID) of the managed identity.

-Third, you will need to install "@azure/core-auth" package to use `AzureSASCredential`:
+Third, you will need to install["@azure/core-auth"](https://www.npmjs.com/package/@azure/core-auth)package to use `AzureSASCredential`:

 ```bash
 npm install @azure/core-auth